-iPhone 8 rumor roundup: What you need to know right now!
+iPhone 8 rumor roundup: Everything you need to know

 - iPhone 7: 2016 — Black and jet black.

-Again, Apple can do anything the company wants, any time the company wants, including introducing new colors with new designs.
+That said, Apple can do anything the company wants, any time the company wants, including introducing new colors with new designs — including new casing material.

+Notably, Greg Koenig of Luma Labs thinks it unlikely, writing on Atomic Delights:

+More bluntly, not only is Apple not using any new ceramics manufacturing technology in the new Watch Edition, they are not even utilizing the primary patent the original Quora article pins most of its extrapolations on - that patent described a vacuum liquid slurry casting process for ceramics.
+The Edition watch uses a very common pressed powder forming method.

 What specs will the iPhone 8 have?

-Note: Update: Despite previous rumors of severe delays, a new report (via Digitimes) claims that after a September introduction, all three of Apple's rumored new phones for 2017, including the iPhone 8, will launch in October.
-While that would indeed be later than previous years, it is said that actual production of devices will happen on schedule.
-Update: DigiTimes, all three of Apple's rumored 2017 iPhones, the iPhone 7s, iPhone 7s Plus, and iPhone 8 will feature reinforced glass bodies with metal frames, with the iPhone 7s and iPhone 7s Plus featuring aluminum frames, and the iPhone 8 sporting a stainless steel one.
-The iPhone 8 is also the only one of the three models said to have an AMOLED display.